RIGHTMOVE PLC : - Transaction in Own Shares | MarketScreener

 Rightmove plc – Transaction in own shares

-Rightmove plc (‘Rightmove’) announces that today it purchased 200,000 of its 0.1p ordinary shares at a volume weighted average price paid per share of 612.616p.
-The highest price paid per share was 616.800p and the lowest price paid per share was 608.600p.
+Rightmove plc (‘Rightmove’) announces that today it purchased 175,000 of its 0.1p ordinary shares at a volume weighted average price paid per share of 614.857p.
+The highest price paid per share was 619.000p and the lowest price paid per share was 609.200p.
 Rightmove purchased these shares through UBS AG London Branch.

 In accordance with Article 5(1)(b) of Regulation (EU) No 596/2014 (the Market Abuse Regulation), the schedule below contains detailed information about the purchases made by UBS AG London Branch on behalf of the Company as part of the buyback programme.